 - FAO – Action Against Desertification Programme – Great Green Wall

 - UN Capital Development Fund (UNCDF) – Rafael Moser

 - Campinas City Mayor (Brazil)

 Plenary dialogue – Urban biodiversity: what are the top things the CBD’s post 2020 biodiversity goals need to accomplish in relation to cities?

 Held on 25 February 2021, the dialogue discussed the necessary conditions that the Post 2020 biodiversity framework must address to facilitate a transition towards sustainable production and consumption in cities and urban areas.
-Sizing the window of opportunity to build back better and greener after covid-19 crisis, the session explores the challenges of growing and uncontrolled urbanization, especially in Africa and Coastal areas, and the interdependencies between cities and the biosphere.
-To promote regenerative cities, it tries to facilitate commitments by local and subnational stakeholders but also their supporting partners and investors.
+Sizing the window of opportunity to build back better and greener after covid-19 crisis, the session explored the challenges of growing and uncontrolled urbanization, especially in Africa and Coastal areas, and the interdependencies between cities and the biosphere.
+To promote regenerative cities, it aimed at facilitating commitments by local and subnational stakeholders but also their supporting partners and investors.

 Booth on CitiesWithNature platform

-All across the Festival, a booth showcasing the CitiesWithNature platform features to participants for cities and their partners to engage and connect, working with shared commitment towards a more sustainable urban world.
+All across the Festival, a booth showcasing the CitiesWithNature platform proposed to participants for cities and their partners to engage and connect, working with shared commitment towards a more sustainable urban world.

 Access the CitiesWithNature booth